remipassmoilesel/abc-map/documentation/2_architecture.md

 Abc-Map is designed to be scalable but also to operate in an environment with limited resources.

+For this purpose:

+- server processes are stateless
-For this purpose the number of mandatory processes for an instance is limited:
+- the number of mandatory processes is limited

+Processes:

 - One backend server, which serves frontend as static ressources
 - One Mongodb server, which can be external and shared with other applications